 - Switching foods too rapidly.
 We say that it’s okay to have some variety in your cat’s daily food choices, but rushing things may lead you to believe it’s not.
 If a new food is introduced too quickly, without letting your cat’s digestive system adapt to the new ingredients, there is a high risk of developing gastrointestinal upset, which causes either diarrhea or vomiting.
 In such cases, the owners usually falsely assume that the food is bad when all they had to do was introduce the new cat food gradually.

 - Feeding dry food.
-And it’s not “feeding only dry food.”
-We think that you should avoid dry food completely.
 Cats naturally have a very low thirst drive, and they intake most of their water with food.
-Dry cat food has a moisture content of only 10%; most cats should drink about a cup of water per day if fed dry food, which never happens, and this makes cats that eat dry food constantly under-hydrated.
+Dry cat food has a moisture content of only 10%; most cats should drink about a cup of water per day if fed dry food, which rarely happens.
 The second thing about dry foods is that they usually contain tons of grain or potato to maintain their structure.
-What’s bad about those?
-They aren’t part of a cat’s natural diet and can lead to diabetes.

 - Sticking to a single cat food brand/recipe.
 Whether you buy your cat’s food or make it at home, being dedicated to a single brand or single cat food recipe is unwise.
 Why?
 Because balancing a cat’s diet is an extremely complex process, and if anyone claims that their diet is “balanced,” it’s more like they think it’s close to being balanced.
 There have been many cases in the history of the pet food industry where new scientific research has made pet food makers modify their recipes—the loudest of them being about taurine deficiency in cats.
 Keeping your cat on a single recipe for a prolonged time can develop a deficiency of a single nutrient, which you won’t know until it’s too late.
 It’s best to have at least several recipes and feed them alternately in separate meals, which has other benefits as well.